8 Best Anti Inflammatory Foods for Dogs: Diet, Recipes and Natural Remedies

 My point is that you don't need to go out and buy all the ingredients listed above.
 Try one or two first, based on your goals, for 2-3 months.
 See how your pup moves and feels after that and adjust accordingly.

 You may need to try different combinations or a whole new dog food to get it right.
-Of if you need more help, then you can read this review of the top 6 bone broths for dogs in 2023.
+Of if you need more help, then you can read this review of the top 6 bone broths for dogs.

 What are some common supplements used for anti-inflammatory diets in dogs?